-The Corrado G60 Buyers Guide aims to provide you with all the information you need when looking at purchasing your new G60 powered Vw Corrado.
+The Corrado G60 Buyers Guide and checklist provides you with all the info you need when looking at buying your new Vw G60 powered Corrado.
 Items marked with are of greater importance.

 - Engine - Pretty bullet proof.
 Listen for the usual 'tappety' noises, and check for blue or white smoke/steam at the tailpipe both hot and cold running.
 Engine mounts - Can often be tired, harder to find new genuine ones.